Oxidative Stress and Disease

 Master of Sciences in Bioengineering - Faculty of Chemical Engineering, Technical University of Budapest, Hungary, 1999

-Our NIH-funded laboratory has a general interest in the in vivo role of free radicals - reactive oxygen and nitrogen species - with emphasis on the developing stage of diabetes, obesity and insulin resistance.
-Our research focuses on the exact free radical mechanisms that can play a role in the pathogenesis of these conditions, ultimately contributing to insulin resistance or leading to tissue damage and to metabolic imbalance.
+Our NIH-funded laboratory has a general interest in the in vivo role of free radicals - reactive oxygen and nitrogen species - with emphasis on diabetes, insulin resistance and diabetic nephropathy.
+Our research focuses on the exact free radical mechanisms that can play a role in the pathogenesis of these conditions, ultimately contributing to insulin resistance or leading to tissue damage and to complications.

 Currently we are interested in:

-- Understanding how the accumulation of toxic lipid metabolites interferes with the insulin receptor signaling pathway in rats with hyperglycemia, hypertension and heart failure and participates in the development of insulin resistance;
+- Understanding how the accumulation of toxic lipid metabolites interferes with the insulin receptor signaling pathway and participates in the development of insulin resistance;

 - Developing new, targeted strategies against reactive lipid-induced insulin resistance;